 Accurate diagnosis is essential to successful treatment of bone cancer.
 The wrong kind of biopsy may make it more difficult later for the surgeon to remove all of the cancer without having to also remove all or part of the arm or leg.
 A biopsy that is not done correctly may cause the cancer to spread.
+It is very important for the biopsy procedure to be performed by a surgeon with experience in diagnosing and treating bone tumors as well as limb salvage techniques.

 If your doctor thinks you may have bone cancer, it’s important to go to a cancer center with a specialized bone cancer program.
 You should look for a program that does as many diagnostic procedures as possible.